 The following describes the status of projects and activities conducted under the 1997 Memorandum of Understanding between the City of Los Angeles Department of Water and Power, County of Inyo, the California Department of Fish and Game, the California State Lands Commission, the Sierra Club, and the Owens Valley Committee (1997 MOU).
 This section provides updates on the Lower Owens River Project, Yellow-billed Cuckoo Habitat Enhancement Plan, the Additional Mitigation Projects Developed by the MOU Ad Hoc Group (Additional Mitigation Projects), Inventory of Plants and Animals at springs and seeps, and the Owens Valley Land Management Plan (OVLMP).
 Table 24 describes the 1997 MOU project commitments and current status.
-Sections 7.1-7.3 contain additional reporting requirements for projects that were implemented in recent years.

 TABLE 24.
 1997 MOU Provisions